 Most operators work 35 to 40 hours a week.
 Financial services contact centres are often open late into the evening and operate six or seven days a week, so evening and weekend shift work is common.
 Part-time work is also available.

 Most people work in large offices with individual computers and a headset telephone.
-The headset telephone keeps hands free to input details into the computer.

 After gaining experience it is possible to move into other roles within a call centre such as training or management.
 It may also be possible to move into other roles within finance such as pensions administration or financial advice.